Wednesday, October 29, 2025

 A key is typically defined as a column or a group of columns that are used to uniquely locate table records in relational databases (including MySQL, of course).
 Keys help retrieve data from those tables in the most precise and effective way.

-And now that we’ve covered MySQL primary keys on our blog, it’s time to give you a similarly handy guide on foreign keys—namely, give you a brief overview of what they are and tell you how to create, manage, and delete them in MySQL.
+And now that we’ve covered how to use a primary key in MySQL on our blog, it’s time to give you a similarly handy guide on foreign keys—namely, give you a brief overview of what they are and tell you how to create, manage, and delete them in MySQL.

 What is a foreign key in MySQL?